40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 17. Boho Textures

 Boho textures are trending in 2025 interiors.
 Designers mix natural materials like rattan, jute, and macramé to create rich, layered spaces.
-Chunky knit throws and woven wall hangings add depth and interest.
-Plush velvet pillows contrast nicely with rough-hewn wood furniture.
+Chunky knit throws and woven wall hangings add depth and interest to the space.
+Plush velvet pillows complement the rough-hewn wood furniture nicely.

-Homeowners are embracing handmade items and global-inspired textiles.
+Homeowners are embracing handmade items and globally inspired textiles.
 These textures bring warmth and personality to modern homes.
 Boho style allows for creative expression, with no strict rules to follow.
 It’s all about creating a cozy, lived-in feel with a mix of textures and patterns.

 18. Green Velvet Couch